+TO AVOID PROPERTY DAMAGE OR PERSONAL INJURY DUE TO FIRE, USE ONLY COPPER CONDUCTORS.
-NOTE: All wiring should be made in accordance with the National Electrical Code.

-Consult your local Power Company to determine the availability of sufficient power to operate the unit.
-Check the voltage, frequency, and phase at the power supply to ensure it corresponds to the unit's RATED VOLTAGE REQUIREMENT.

-In accordance with the N.E.C. or local codes, install a branch circuit fused disconnect near the unit.
-Determine wire sizes and overcurrent protection from the unit nameplate ampacity and in accordance with the Minimum Filter Size or the N.E.C.
-The wiring should never be sized smaller than is recommended by either of these two sources.
+All wiring should be made in accordance with the National Electrical Code.
+The local Power Company should be consulted to determine the availability of sufficient power to operate the unit.
+The voltage, frequency, and phase at the power supply should be checked to make sure it corresponds to the unit's RATED VOLTAGE REQUIREMENT.
+Install a branch circuit fused disconnect near the unit, in accordance with the N.E.C. or local codes.
+Wire sizes and overcurrent protection should be determined from the unit nameplate ampacity and in accordance with Table 4 (page 7) or the N.E.C.
+Under no circumstances should wiring be sized smaller than is recommended by either of these two sources.

-Fuses smaller than that recommended on the rating plate could result in unnecessary fuse failure or service calls.
+Fuses smaller than that recommended on the wiring diagrams could result in unnecessary fuse failure or service calls.
 The use of protective devices of larger size than indicated could result in extensive damage to the equipment.
 The manufacturer bears no responsibility for damage caused to equipment as result of the use of larger than is recommended size protective devices.